dejanu/cheeatos/istio.md

 kubectl get ingresses.networking.k8s.io -A  # no resources found kubectl get gateways.networking.istio.io -A # is a CRD used by Istio Service mesh
 ```
+## Flow

 * Istio envoy proxy that acts as a LB
 * Gateway describes a load balancer operating at the edge of the mesh receiving incoming or outgoing HTTP/TCP connections.

 * Flow `external request -> svc (loadbalancer type) -> istio ingress pod -> istio gateway -> istio virtualservice -> application pod`
-* Side note: istio gateway and virtual service are just intrumentation to the ingress pod
+* Side note: istio gateway and virtual service are just instrumentation to the ingress pod

 * Istio injects a ENVOY proxy side-car container to the pods to intercept traffic from pods, this behavior is enabled using label `istio-injection=enabled` on the namespace level and `sidecar.istio.io/inject=true` on the pod level.